ISGT NA 2021 Call For Panel Sessions

 - Scope of Panel Session:

-Please provide a discussion of the content and format of the panel session.
+- Please provide a discussion of the content and format of the panel session.
 The discussion on content should be sufficiently detailed to understand how it addresses one or more of the conference topics stated under the Conference Track of interest, and to enable reviewers to assess the proposal’s merit against the conference topics noted above.
-Panel sessions typically range between 1.5 to 2 hours in duration and consist of presentations by three or four speakers and a moderator with an opportunity for discussion (questions and answers), however, other approaches may be proposed, including those that more effectively engage the audience.
+Panel sessions typically include three or four speakers and a moderator.

 - Proposed Panelists: